 Claims can take several years to be fully resolved and closed by the insurance company.
 Claims costs include both the payments that have been made for the claim and a reserve or estimated amount for how much more will be paid to close the claim.
 Claims costs on a calendar year or financial year basis will reflect all transactions that occurred in the specified calendar year, regardless of when the accident occurred.
 “Calendar Year” claims costs include payments made during the calendar year, plus amounts owing on claims at the end of the calendar year less amounts owing for claims at the end of the prior year.
 “Accident Year” results present the claims costs for the year in which the accident occurred.
 As new information becomes available, accident year claims costs will be restated until the claim is finally closed.
 Accident Year statistics can be matched with the premiums in effect at the time the loss occurred to provide a measure of rate adequacy.

-Who are the primary users of this data and what is it used for?
+Who are the primary users of GISA data and what are the data used for?

-The data reported through three statistical plans is used by both the insurance industry and provincial government regulators.
-The main purpose for the collection of this data is to provide premium and claim information to support fair rates.
-This data enables regulators to ensure that insurance premiums are adequate, not excessive or unfairly discriminatory and enables them to monitor market structure and performance.
-Insurance companies use this data to make better and more informed pricing decisions based on aggregate industry experience.
+The data reported through the two statistical plans are used by both the insurance industry and provincial or territorial government regulators.
+The main purpose for collecting this data is to provide premium and claim information to support fair rates.
+The data enable regulators to ensure that insurance premiums are adequate and not excessive or unfairly discriminatory, and to monitor market structure and performance.
+Insurance companies use the data to make better and more informed pricing decisions based on aggregate industry experience.

-GISA collects more data than what is published.
-Can professional actuaries, researchers, media, the general public and others have access to the information?
+GISA collects more data than are published.
+Can professional actuaries, researchers, media, the general public and others have access to the unpublished data?

-What are the limitations for the general users of the GISA data?
+What are the limitations of GISA data for general users of the data?

-GISA data, like any other data, has limitations.
-The following are some of its limitations:
+GISA data, like any other data, have limitations.
+The following are some of the limitations:

-Most of the industry-wide reports are produced using data that is based on the previous year-end, for many of the reports this data will be at least six months old.
+Most of the industry-wide reports are produced using data that are based on the previous year-end; for many of the reports, this data will be at least six months old.